MaastrichtU-CDS/FAIRnotator_test/README.md

 # FAIRnotator_test
 This repository contains mock datasets and sparql queries to test and benchmark the performance of the different components and tasks of the FAIRnotator.
+The test are described in the article (link wil follow) on the FAIRnotator tooling, the data used for the performance description can be found in the FAIRnotator_test_results.pdf file.

 The tests were performed with a graphdb triple store initiated from a docker container, the dataset and other requirements are described in the batch script and in the triplifier properties file.
 The batch script initiates a second docker container running the [triplier tool](https://github.com/MaastrichtU-CDS/triplifier) that converts the dataset to rdf triples and stores them in the graphdb triple store.